raspberrypi/rpi-eeprom/imager/README.txt

 latest version, 138a1, which has better full-speed isochronous endpoint support.

+Raspberry Pi 4 board revisions 1.1 and 1.2 contain a separate EEPROM which contains firmware for the USB 3 controller (VL805): on newer revisions the USB controller firmware is stored in the bootloader EEPROM along with the bootloader.

 The easiest method for creating EEPROM rescue images, and formatting SD cards, is to use Raspberry Pi Imager from https://raspberrypi.com/software.
 Raspberry Pi Imager provides a GUI for downloading the latest version of